This article has been updated for 2021.

 The chatbot is pretty fun to use and provides an option of starting over (top right-hand corner of the window) in case you get stuck.
 It does not, however, support text-based commands and is still a work in progress, so some of the links don’t redirect properly.

-Once you’ve made your selection, it will display some relevant information about the topic along with a number of sub-topics and the corresponding links to webpages where you can find more details.
-However, as of now, this chatbot cannot handle any text-based commands.
+Once you’ve made your selection, it will display some relevant information about the topic along with a number of sub-topics and the corresponding links to web pages where you can find more details.

 Have you come across any other interesting chatbots in Singapore?
 Feel free to let us know about them by sending an email to editor@brewinteractive